 speaker

 Michael

-Welcome to today's event where we have the pleasure to present the expression biotechnology.
-So it was true today's event we are joined by CEO Ben Franssen and CFO Keith Alexander.
+Welcome to today's event where we have the pleasure to present expression biotechnology.
+To help us through today's event we are joined by CEO Ben Fransen and CFO Keith Alexander.
 Today's topic your H1 report fresh off from the press and of course some focus on the breast cancer candidate after you had your CTA earlier this month.
 As always you're very welcome to ask questions in the box down below.
-We will have a sharp deadline at 10.30 but we will see and get so many questions in as possible.
-So do feel free to ask down there.
-But for now I think I will have the call over to you Ben.
+We will have a sharp deadline nine at 10 30 but uh we will see and get so many as christian in as possible so do feel free to ask down there but uh for now i think i will have the call over to you bent thank you very much michael and thank you ht anderson capital for hosting this webinar uh in connection with our quarterly interim financial report released today 15 august

+speaker